Dayak people: Egalitarianism

-The Dayak people traditionally practice shifting cultivation, a form of agriculture adapted to the tropical forest environment of Borneo.
-This method involves clearing small plots of forest through controlled slash-and-burn techniques, allowing the ash to enrich the soil before planting.
-Crops typically include upland rice, tubers, vegetables and fruits.
-After several harvests, the land is left fallow to regenerate while cultivation shifts to a new area, maintaining a balance with the natural ecosystem.
-Field preparation is generally done during the dry season, and planting begins with the onset of the rains.
-Tools used remain largely traditional, such as machetes, digging sticks and hoes, although some communities have adopted modern equipment like chainsaws.

-Rice holds a central role not only as a staple crop but also as a culturally significant element in Dayak spiritual and ceremonial life.
-Seeds are often passed down through generations and specific rice varieties are reserved for rituals and community events.
-Farming is typically a communal activity, involving mutual cooperation during land preparation and harvest.
-Despite the increasing influence of modern agricultural practices and environmental regulations—particularly restrictions on burning—many Dayak communities continue to uphold traditional farming as a means of food security and cultural preservation.

 Toplessness

 In the Indonesian archipelago, toplessness was the norm among the Dayak people, Javanese, and Balinese people of Indonesia before the introduction of Islam and contact with Western cultures.
 In Javanese and Balinese societies, women worked or rested comfortably topless.
 Among the Dayak, only big-breasted women or married women with sagging breasts covered their breasts because they interfered with their work.
 With the availability of shirts, toplessness was abandoned.

 Tattoo

 A Dayak tattoo design in Kalimantan, c.
 1880.

 In many Dayak societies, a tattoo is regarded as a sacred creation that consolidates together the images of humans, flora, and fauna into a single body art.
 The tattoo is used as a spiritual expression of life, to unify the living, the spiritual powers, and the universe.

 Traditionally, there are various reasons why a Dayak man or woman would choose body art.
 For some, it was used to mark a person's ethnic origin and rank in society.
 For others, the tattoo served as an act of devotion, as a demonstration of skills, to commemorate a special occasion in life, or as a symbol for the rite of passage.